Search for a players profile

 Goes best when fresh

 Justin's best results in recent weeks have come when he didn't play the week before.
+In 2021, he had six top 10 finishes and four of those came after at least a week off.
 In 2020 his three top 10 finishes all came when having at least two weeks off.
 In 2019, he had eight top 10 finishes and six of these came after at least a week off.

 Rory has a very poor record in playoffs but he did win his most recent playoff, defeating Xander Schauffele at the 2019 WGC HSBC Champions.
 He's overall very poor in a playoff situation though.